Thursday, October 18, 2007

 Scotland

-The Flodden Wall was a defensive wall built around old Edinburgh soon after the battle of Flodden in 1513.
-The wall was built when the threat of an English invasion grew after the French were pursuaded to join the Scots in an attempted invasion of England.
+The Flodden Wall was a defensive barrier built around old Edinburgh soon after the defeat of the massed Scottish armies at the battle of Flodden in 1513.
+It was built as a reaction to the perceived threat of an English invasion of Scotland.
 The construction of the wall continued right through the 16th century, but it was a poorly planned and inefficient defensive barrier.
 During the 'Rough Wooing', Edinburgh was sacked by English forces, with the gates to the city being left opened by drunken Scottish guards (so the story goes!!)

 Wednesday, October 17, 2007